What is Red Dirt Music?

 And the people came.

-Here are nine songs (and a Tom Skinner Tribute) to help someone unfamiliar with the scene merely begin to grasp the answer to, "What is Red Dirt?"
+Here a few songs (and a Tom Skinner Tribute) to help someone unfamiliar with the scene begin to grasp the answer to, "What is Red Dirt?"